Forest Sustainability

 Fall and Winter Spongy Moth Egg Mass Monitoring (September to January)

-The Forest Sustainability Program will perform their routine egg mass monitoring in the fall and winter months of 2023.
-This monitoring will help determine the areas that will require spring treatment in 2024.
+The Forest Sustainability Program will perform their routine egg mass monitoring in the fall and winter months of 2025.
+This monitoring will help determine the areas that may require spring treatment in 2026.
 Spongy Moth male trap monitoring done throughout this past summer have shown that there are a few areas in Bay County where Spongy Moth populations are still active.
-Check out our detailed 2024 Treatment Map which shows areas where higher numbers of Spongy Moth egg masses were found during the last fall monitoring.
+For our last treatment, check out our detailed 2024 Treatment Map which shows areas where higher numbers of Spongy Moth egg masses were found during the last fall monitoring.
 Areas with more than 300 egg masses per acre were scheduled for treatment in spring of 2024 where allowed.

 Spongy Moth